jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 - Error handling when registering duplicate users
 - Enforcing password security rules
 - Add a "remember me" option that keeps the user signed in when the session expires
-- Signing up with OAuth (Google etc)
+- Support signing up with OAuth (Google etc)
-- Sending emails to users on Sign up
+- Automatically send welcome emails to users when they sign up
-- Implementing a password reset flow
+- Implementing a password reset flow that the user can initiate

 ### Further reading